joergaaa/public-post-preview-2/readme.txt

 * Anyone needing to preview unpublished content

 Have you ever been writing a post with the help of someone who doesn't have access to your WordPress site and needed to give them the ability to preview it before publishing?
 This plugin takes care of that by generating a secure URL with an expiring nonce that can be shared for public preview.

+**Source Code:**
+All JavaScript source code is included in this plugin and is human-readable.
+The source files are located in the `js/src/` directory.
+Compiled/minified files are in `js/dist/` and are built from the source.
+The full source code is also available on [GitHub](https://github.com/joergaaa/public-post-preview-2).

 *Previously this plugin was maintained by [Matt Martz](http://profiles.wordpress.org/sivel/) and was an idea of [Jonathan Dingman](http://profiles.wordpress.org/jdingman/).
 Photo by [Annelies Geneyn](https://unsplash.com/photos/opened-book-on-grass-during-daytime-bhBONc07WsI).*